nikkilaude/Furnish-It/README.md

 to purchase, so this application can hopefully help solve this problem.

 ### User Stories
 - As a user, I want to be able to add multiple houses to a collection
 - As a user, I want to be able to add multiple rooms to a house
 - As a user, I want to add a piece of furniture to a room if there is enough square footage to do so
-- As a user, I want to be able to input details about added furniture such as furniture type, brand, price, and color
+- As a user, I want to be able to input and view details about added furniture such as furniture type, brand, price, and color
 - As a user, I want to be able to remove a piece of furniture from a room
 - As a user, I want to be able to view the total cost of furniture within a room or the entire house